-If you are unsure whether this applies to you, please contact us using the details at the bottom of this information leaflet and we would be happy to talk to you about it.
+If you are unsure whether this applies to your child, please contact us using the details at the bottom of this information leaflet and we would be happy to talk to you about it.

-What if I have already completed a neuropsychological assessment in the past?
+What if my child has already completed a neuropsychological assessment in the past?

-If you have previously completed a neuropsychological assessment as part of your routine NHS clinical care then you may not need to do another assessment as part of this study.
-Instead, we will ask you to share your old neuropsychological reports with us and for your consent for us to include this data in our analysis.
+If your child has previously completed a neuropsychological assessment as part of their routine NHS clinical care then they may not need to do another assessment as part of this study.
+Instead, we will ask you to share their old neuropsychological reports with us and for your consent for us to include this data in our analysis.

-We may invite you to complete an updated neuropsychological assessment if it has been more than 24 months since you were previously assessed.
+We may invite your child to complete an updated neuropsychological assessment if it has been more than 24 months since they were previously assessed.

-What if English is not my native language?
+What if English is not my or my child's native language?

-This is not a problem and does not exclude you from our study.
-The Manchester University NHS Foundation Trust Interpretation & Translation Service can be used to facilitate conversations if your first language is not English.
+This is not a problem and does not exclude your child from our study.
+The Manchester University NHS Foundation Trust Interpretation & Translation Service can be used to facilitate conversations if your or their first language is not English.